gbmhunter/blog/content/electronics/communication-protocols/spi-communication-protocol/_index.md

 Some low-pin count packaged ICs use shared MOSI/MISO lines.
 One such example is some of the DPOTs in the Microchip MCP4XXX family.
 The 8-pin potentiometer variants such as the MCP4131 contain a single MOSI/MISO pin (called SDI/SDO).
 This obviously prevents data from being transmitted in both directions at the same time.
 If connecting such a device up to a normal hardware SPI peripheral, a resistor is needed to prevent driver contention (as shown in the below image) when the MCP4131 sends data back to the microcontroller.
 If you are bit-banging the SPI communications, you can smartly turn the host controller output into an input at the right clock edge to receive data and eliminate the need for the resistor.

-{{% img src="microchip-mcp41x1-dpot-spi-connections.png" width="600px" caption="Schematics from the MCP4XXX DPOT datasheet showing to connect the shared MOSI/MISO pin (called SDI/SDO) to a SPI bus and SPI host[^bib-microchip-mcp4xxxx-dpot-ds]." %}}
+{{% figure src="microchip-mcp41x1-dpot-spi-connections.png" width="600px" caption="Schematics from the MCP4XXX DPOT datasheet showing to connect the shared MOSI/MISO pin (called SDI/SDO) to a SPI bus and SPI host[^bib-microchip-mcp4xxxx-dpot-ds]." %}}

 The datasheet says exactly when the SDI will be turned into an SDO and data sent back: